C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 **4. How are the maps displayed?
 You may find static images, in short photos of digitized maps, or interactive maps, which means they are based on layers of information, that we call Geographical Information Systems (see assignment number 4 )**

 **5. Are the maps reusable: downloadable and possible to reuse (republish, remix...) without copyright restrictions?
 What is the kind of permission the users have if any?**

+### 1.b Describing maps in the archive
+**Now it is time to get an idea of the information you find at the level of the map: this information should allow you to contextualize the creation and availability of the maps, and evaluate them as historical sources.
+The existence and the quality of systematic descriptions of archival resources, in this case maps, is the added value hidden in the mediation of the archive.
+It is an essential element for historians who rely on it to contextualize and evaluate their sources.**

+Compare topographic maps which you can find on [Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} and on [Arcanum](https://maps.arcanum.com/en/){:target="_blank"}. **Pick one map you find interesting** in each of these repositories.
+What kind of additional information you can you find for each map (date of publication, date of digitization, publisher, author...)
+Is there information that you would need but is missing?
+If so, why might that be?
+What are advantages and disadvantages of these two online libraries concerning accessibility (e.g. can you access the maps easily, download them and reuse them for your own analysis?
+What research might be done with the maps provided?

-### 1.b The collaborative map archive
+### 1.c The collaborative map archive

 **At least two of these websites, [OldMapsOnline](https://www.oldmapsonline.org/){:target="_blank"} and [Virtuelles Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} involve participatory practices based on a [community of contributors](https://en.wikipedia.org/wiki/Community_of_practice).**